ritual-company/ritual-company.github.io/_posts/2018-06-17-welcome-to-jekyll.markdown

 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}
-LALALA

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].
+If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].<p>2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown2018-06-17-welcome-to-jekyll.markdown</p>

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll